clux/facemaulers/pcs/mordai.md

 - [[10-kruthik-dungeon]] Warlock dream 1 (too Fjord-like, failed to do much, mordai pops all the eggs)
 - [[18-infernal-gary]] Warlock dream 2
 - [[80-plutocracy]] Portal to Mephistar and ultimatum

+## 83-downtime
+Mages Guild
+Tome of Clear Thought
+Upset at devils.
+Upset there's a power level progression.
+Understands the weave now.

 ## Patron Paxos
 Arcanoloth in the Gehanna